Posted by James Pearson on 07 Sep 2018

 Changes to the Taxation of QNUPS

-HMRC is making changes to the taxation of Qualifying Non-UK Pension Schemes (QNUPS) but, if structured correctly to provide for your future and that of your family, a Qualifying Non-UK Pension Scheme remains an attractive retirement planning opportunity.
+HMRC has made changes to the taxation of Qualifying Non-UK Pension Schemes (QNUPS) but, if structured correctly to provide for your future and that of your family, a QNUPS remains an attractive retirement planning opportunity.

 Taxation of QNUPS to be Brought Closer to UK Pension Schemes

-The draft 2017 Finance Bill has been published and contains a series of changes to the taxation of overseas pension schemes, including QNUPS.
-These changes are intended to bring the taxation of Qualifying Non-UK Pension Schemes closer to that of UK pension schemes.
+A series of changes to the taxation of overseas pension schemes, including QNUPS, were introduced from 6 April 2017.
+These changes brought the taxation of Qualifying Non-UK Pension Schemes closer to that of UK pension schemes:

-- Any lump sum in excess of 25% will be fully taxable, even if received by third parties following the death of the beneficiary.
+- Any lump sum in excess of the lifetime allowance will be fully taxable, even if received by third parties following the death of the beneficiary.

 The changes to the taxation of payments from a QNUPS do not alter the fact that a QNUPS is a highly flexible and tax-efficient investment environment.
-A QNUPS can invest in a wide range of assets and, if structured correctly, there should be no tax on capital growth on those investments (other than UK residential property) and a maximum of 20% tax on UK investment income.
+A QNUPS can invest in a wide range of assets and, if structured correctly, there should be no tax on capital growth on those investments (other than UK residential property, and potentially all UK property from April 2019) and a maximum of 20% tax on UK investment income.

 If you would like any advice regarding the above article or would simply like to discuss other ways in which we could help you or your business, please contact us on 01962 856 990 or firstname.lastname@example.org.